carlwiedemann/carlwiedemann.github.io/md/2023-01-17-introducing-foresite.md

 I decided to use Ruby.
 It is widely available, has a good standard library, and installing a gem is a one-liner that can provide global executables without fussing with `$PATH` etc.

-The templating uses Ruby's build-in ERB.
+The templating uses Ruby's built-in ERB.
 I didn't see myself needing a lot of other features that other templating languages provide, and ERB is pretty easy to understand.

 ### Content structure